indigoUan/ScarletEnginePublic/README.md

 # Scarlet Engine (public repo)

 The public repository of Scarlet Engine.

+## Required Haxe libs
+### hxCodec
+You can install hxCodec by running `haxelib install hxCodec` in your cmd.

 ###### If you're looking for DLC files, go to [this page](https://google.com)